cnmodel/cnmodel/README.md

 -------------------------
 This package depends on the following:

-   1. Python 2.7.10 with at least numpy, scipy, Qt4.8 and pyqtgraph.
-An Anaconda install with the appropriate scientific packages works well.
+   1. Python 2.7.10 with numpy (1.11), scipy (0.19.0), lmfit (0.9.6), Qt4.8.7, pyqt4 (4.11.4) and pyqtgraph (0.9.10).
+An Anaconda install with the appropriate scientific packages works well. lmfit is best obtained via pip to install the latest versions.
+This package is not yet compatible with Python 3.x.
+   2. neuronvis (available at https://github.com/campagnola/neuronvis or https://github.com/pbmanis/neuronvis).
+This provides a library that can read and visualize hoc files.
-   2. A Python-linked version of NEURON (www.neuron.yale.edu).
+   3. A Python-linked version of NEURON (www.neuron.yale.edu).
 The code has been tested with NEURON 7.3 and 7.4.
-   3. A C compiler (gcc).
+   4. A C compiler (gcc).
 Needed for compilation of C files for matlab, and compilation of the mechanisms for NEURON.
+   5. The Zilany et al (JASA 2014) cochlea model (available at https://www.urmc.rochester.edu/MediaLibraries/URMCMedia/labs/carney-lab/codes/Zilany-2014-Code-and-paper.zip).

+   6. You will need either Matlab or cochlea.
-   4. Matlab (2011 or later).
+      1. Matlab should be 2011 or later.
 Matlab is needed for the auditory nerve model to run.
 The C compiler is needed to compile the C files in the auditory nerve model.
-   5. neuronvis (available at https://github.com/campagnola/neuronvis).
-This provides a library that can read and visualize hoc files.
-   6. lmfit (avaliable at https://lmfit.github.io/lmfit-py/index.html).
-You need to use a version < 0.9.0 (the code works with 0.8.0); API changes in lmfit for 0.9.0 break the handling of the fit parameters.
-This is not fixed yet.
-Install with "pip install 'lmfit==0.8.0'" and check that the correct version is imported when running Python (import lmfit; print lmfit.__version__).

-It is easiest to set up a model using a separate directory, with links (ln -s) to CNModel and neuronvis, rather than installing those as libraries in the Python environment.
+      2. Cochlea can be downloaded from https://github.com/mrkrd/cochlea.

 Testing
 -------
 Before testing, enter the CNModel directory, and compile the NEURON mod files: